-If we compare the data for accredited Thinking Schools with that of all registered Thinking Schools for both 2016 and 2017, we can see that the picture is one of clear and significant growth in terms of impact (all effects show a marked increase from registered to accredited status).
+If we compare the data for accredited Thinking Schools with that of all registered Thinking Schools for the period 2016 to 2018, we can see that the picture is one of clear and significant growth in terms of impact (all effects show a marked increase from registered to accredited status).
 In addition, primary reading and mathematics progress impact measures show growth from registered to accredited status.
 In addition, secondary P8 impact and primary reading impact shows clear growth from 2016 to 2017.
+It should be noted that 2018 student outcome accountability data methodology changed and so impact on trend analysis.
 The following section adds more of a story to these initial interpretations and offers some overall evaluative conclusions.